symbol/symbol-docs/source/concepts/plugin.rst

 Symbol comes with improved extensibility through its plugin-based architecture.

 A **plugin** is a self-contained group of functions that can be added to the Symbol's protocol to extend its capabilities.
-The plugin approach allows developers to introduce new and different ways to alter the chain's state via transactions, without having to modify Symbol's core engine or disrupt any other feature.
+The plugin approach allows developers to introduce different ways to alter the chain's state via transactions without modifying Symbol's core engine or disrupting other features.

 Every base :doc:`transaction type  <transaction>` available in Symbol is defined as a separate plugin.
-This separation makes possible to only load a minimum subset of features to fit the network requirements.
+This separation makes it possible to only load a minimum subset of features to fit the network requirements.

 ************
 Architecture